G.G. v. Gloucester County School Board: Case background

-Gavin Grimm is a transgender man who was assigned female at birth and was perceived as a girl through middle school; in high school he began to present himself as a boy, including using the boys' restroom at the school.
+Gavin Grimm is a transgender man who was assigned female at birth and was perceived as a girl through middle school; in high school, he began to present himself as a boy and consequently began using the boys' restroom at the school.
 Several parents of other students complained to the Gloucester County school board; speakers addressing the board used derogatory terms and name-calling at a public hearing.

 The school board passed a regulation that access to changing rooms and bathrooms "shall be limited to the corresponding biological genders, and students with gender identity issues shall be provided an alternative appropriate private facility".
-When he refused to use the girls' bathroom, Grimm was offered the use of some broom closets that had been retrofitted into unisex bathrooms.
+When he refused to use the girls' bathroom, Grimm was offered the use of some broom closets that had been retrofitted into unisex bathrooms and that no other student was required to use.
 Grimm refused to use those as well, opting to use a bathroom in the school nurse's office.

-After the regulation was adopted, Grimm continued to face gender-based discrimination by the school board even after he began hormone therapy (which altered his physical form), underwent reconstructive chest surgery, and received an official Virginia state I.D. card supplementing his Virginia birth certificate listing his gender as male.
+After the regulation was adopted, Grimm continued to face gender-based discrimination by the school board even after he began hormone therapy, underwent reconstructive chest surgery, and received an official Virginia state I.D. card supplementing his Virginia birth certificate and listing his gender as male.